krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/peg-unplug-side-0.py.md

     # from the front instead of around it.
     if check("peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper"): robot.move_gripper("forward aligned with the peg", close_gripper=True)
-    # As long the gripper is still mostly around the peg and the peg isn't lined
+    # As long the gripper is still mostly around the peg, line up the peg with
-    # up with the hole, line up the peg with the hole.
+    # the unplugging direction.
-    if check("peg is horizontally aligned with hole"): robot.move_gripper("above the peg")
+    if check("the robot's gripper is around the peg and the peg is not aligned with unplugging direction"): robot.move_gripper("aligned with the unplugging direction")
-    # If the peg is lined up with the hole to the side, slide it out.
+    # If the gripper is aligned with the unplugging direction and closed around
-    if check("the robot's gripper is forward aligned with the peg and the peg is horizontally aligned with hole"): robot.move_gripper("horizontally aligned with hole", close_gripper=False)
+    # the peg, pull the peg out.
-        robot.move_gripper("above the peg")
+    if check("the robot's gripper is aligned with the unplugging direction and closed around the peg"): robot.move_gripper("above the peg and away from the hole")